dracidoupe/graveyard/.junie/guidelines.md

 # Testing

-- Always use Django testing framework, and always run it using `python manage.py test`
+- Always use Django testing framework, and always run it using `python manage.py test`; assume you are in the project root directory and never `cd` into it
 - For all changes, always capture their intent in unittests
 - After every step of your task, alwyas run the relevant tests and verify.
 Before ending a session, always run the test suite and iterate on fixing all failures, unless explicitly instructed otherwise